 Durham sits along the River Wear, and the riverbanks are perfect places to grab a coffee, enjoy a stroll, or hire a boat and head out yourself on a sunny day.

 While you’ll find plenty of traditional pubs and fish and chip shops in the city, there is also some funky place to grab a coffee or meal.
-Flat White is a top coffee shop and cafe, and with the faded wood and bright light inside it’s a bit of an Instagrammers dream.
-For delicious food, I had a couple of great meals and highly recommended Zen for fantastic Thai, and Lebaneat for tasty vegetarian meals – and of course, there is Greggs, a fab bakery chain which I unashamedly love!
+Flat White is a top coffee shop and cafe, and with the faded wood and bright light inside, it’s a bit of an Instagrammers dream.
+For delicious food, I had a couple of great meals and highly recommended Zen for fantastic Thai and Lebaneat for tasty vegetarian meals.
+Of course, there is Greggs, a fab bakery chain which I unashamedly love!

-Durham also has a fair few green spaces to enjoy, both in the parks nearby the river, Wharton Park, and the Botanic Gardens which are just outside the city-centre near the University Campus.
-But of course, the main draw to the city is the UNESCO Catherdal and Castle which are both found on Palace Green.
+Durham also has a fair few green spaces to enjoy, both in the parks near the river, Wharton Park, and the Botanic Gardens, which are just outside the city centre near the University Campus.
+But of course, the main draw to the city is the UNESCO Cathedral and Castle, which are both found on Palace Green.

 Climb the tallest Cathedral tower in England

 Undisputedly one of the grandest Cathedrals I have ever set foot in, it’s clearly deserving of its UNESCO heritage status.

 Construction began way back in 1093 and was dedicated to Saint Cuthbert, so it’s no surprise it’s his burial place.
 Unfathomably, it only took around 40 years to build the cathedral, and it still stands proud today.